Mason Appleton, Jets roar back to beat Flames

 The Flames had surrendered the first goal in six of the last seven games, but they took the lead when Andrew Mangiapane opened the scoring with 55.7 seconds remaining in the first period.
 Mangiapane was parked in the low slot and redirected the pass from Juuso Valimaki.

 The loss was costly for the Flames, as veteran forward Derek Ryan left in the first period after being hit in the hand while blocking a shot.
 A likely replacement will be Sam Bennett, the 2014 first-round draft choice who was scratched.
-Bennett's agent reportedly asked for a trade.
+Bennett's agent reportedly had asked for his client to be traded.

 Jacob Markstrom stopped 23 shots for the Flames, who return home to face the Edmonton Oilers on Saturday before the Jets come calling.